Coouville History, Family Crest & Coats of Arms

 The surname Coouville was first found in Yorkshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Coouville family

 This web page shows only a small excerpt of our Coouville research.
 Another 74 words (5 lines of text) covering the years 1638, 1722, 1688 and 1722 are included under the topic Early Coouville History in all our PDF Extended History products and printed products wherever possible.

 Coouville Spelling Variations

-.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, Anglo-Norman surnames like Coouville are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Coouville include Covell, Covel and others.